Together-Java/TJ-Bot/README.md

 TJ-Bot is a Discord Bot used on the [Together Java](https://discord.gg/togetherjava) server.
 It is maintained by the community, anyone can contribute.

+# Getting started

+* [Documentation](https://github.com/Together-Java/TJ-Bot/wiki): as general entry point to the project
+* [Contributing](https://github.com/Together-Java/TJ-Bot/wiki/Contributing): if you want to improve the bot

 # Download

 ## Using a build tool